Frequently Asked Questions: E-Learning

 Practical Information

-• A space for courses, discussions, and exchanges between students, teachers, and administrative staff
+• A space for classes, discussions, and exchanges between students, teachers, and administrative staff.

-• Informations related to the program (exams, internships, etc.)
+• Transmission of information relating to the progress of the training (exams, internships, etc.)

-• Entry to the university library and forums
+• Access point to the university library and forums.

 All semester courses are available on the online platform at the start of each semester (september for semester 1 and january for semester 2).